Since the early 2000s, awareness about maternal mental health issues has grown exponentially:

 Medicaid reimburses screening for maternal depression on a state-by-state basis; learn more.

-The MMHLA is committed to creating a Gold Standard for screening maternal mental health disorders at regular intervals during pregnancy and throughout first year of baby’s life.
+MMHLA is committed to creating a Gold Standard for screening maternal mental health (MMH) conditions at regular intervals during pregnancy and throughout first year of baby’s life.

-The economic costs and considerations of maternal mental health issues are significant, and include the cost of untreated illnesses and the impact on the baby and family.
-The following organizations have examined the economic costs and long-term implications of maternal depression:
+The economic costs and considerations of maternal mental health (MMH) conditions are significant, and include the cost of untreated illnesses and the impact on the baby and family.
+The following organizations have examined the economic costs and long-term implications of MMH conditions:

 - Mathematica (2019): Societal Costs of Untreated Perinatal Mood and Anxiety Disorders in the United States